XRPLF/xrpl-dev-portal/content/reference-ledger-format.md

 Amendments are added to the `Amendments` table by an [EnableAmendment][] pseudo-transaction with no flags as the result of the [amendment process](concept-amendments.html#amendment-process).

-**Note:** Technically, all transactions in a ledger are processed based on which amendments are enabled in the ledger versions immediately before it.
+**Note:** Technically, all transactions in a ledger are processed based on which amendments are enabled in the ledger version immediately before it.
 While applying transactions to a ledger version where an amendment becomes enabled, the rules don't change mid-ledger.
 After the ledger is closed, the next ledger uses the new rules as defined by any new amendments that applied.

 ### Amendments ID Format